GameServerManagers/LinuxGSM-Docs/Install.md

 ### DNS Issue

-Make sure you can `ping` web addresses
+Make sure you can `ping` using a hostname

 `ping google.com`